cockroachdb/docs/v20.2/interleave-in-parent.md

 ### Convert interleaved tables

 To convert an interleaved table to a non-interleaved table, issue an [`ALTER PRIMARY KEY`](alter-primary-key.html) statement on the table, specifying the existing primary key column(s) for the table, and no `INTERLEAVE IN PARENT` clause.

+When converting interleaved tables with `ALTER PRIMARY KEY`, note the following:

+- CockroachDB executes `ALTER PRIMARY KEY` statements as [online schema changes](online-schema-changes.html).
+This means that you can convert your interleaved tables to non-interleaved tables without experiencing any downtime.
-Note that an `ALTER PRIMARY KEY` statement can only convert a child table if that table is not a parent.
+- `ALTER PRIMARY KEY` statements can only convert a child table if that table is not a parent.
 If your cluster has child tables that are also parents, you must start from the bottom of the interleaving hierarchy and work your way up (i.e., start with child tables that are not parents).

 For example, suppose you created an interleaved hierarchy between the `customers`, `orders`, and `packages` tables, using the following [`CREATE TABLE`](create-table.html) statements: